2014 Louisville, Mississippi tornado: Meteorological synopsis

+Setup

 On April 23, the Storm Prediction Center (SPC) issued a day 6 outlook for potential severe weather, with the SPC noting that a significant, multi-day severe weather event was expected from the central to southern plains to across Dixie Alley.
 Expectations were that a surface front and dryline should advance into the Mississippi Valley, where several supercells could evolve ahead of the front from Louisiana to as far east as central Tennessee, with tornadoes and large hail possible with the warm sector convection.
 On April 24, a deep surface cyclone was forecasted to move across easterly through the central plains, and curving frontal position should extend along the Kansas-Missouri border and into southern Texas.
-Severe thunderstorms development was expected across the warm sector, with winds of 80 knots at the 500mb level ejecting across the lower Mississippi Valley into western Tennessee during Monday.
+Severe thunderstorms development was expected across the warm sector, with winds of 80 kn knots at the 500 mb level ejecting across the lower Mississippi Valley into western Tennessee during Monday.

 On April 26, a day three moderate risk was issued for a region extending from southwestern Kentucky to central Mississippi.
-A large, upper-level trough was expected to stall over the central United States, with mid-level speed max at 80 knots ejecting into parts of the mid-south and the convergence point of the Mississippi River and Ohio River by the afternoon of April 28.
-Dew points reaching into the 60s was expected to be constant across the warm front extending from the Midwest to the Gulf Coast, persisting due to strong low-level shear.
+A large, upper-level trough was expected to stall over the central United States, with mid-level speed max at 80 kn ejecting into parts of the Mid-South and the convergence point of the Mississippi River and Ohio River by the afternoon of April 28.
+Dew points reaching into the 60 F range was expected to be constant across the warm front extending from the Midwest to the Gulf Coast, persisting due to strong low-level shear.
 Strong diurnal heating was forecasted to occur in areas lacking convective activity to support moderate buoyancy over large parts of the warm sector by the afternoon hours.
 Low to deep-layer shear was expected to be strong due to the mid-level speed max.
 The SPC noted that parts of the lower Mississippi Valley had the greatest risk for a high-end severe risk, with numerous storms likely over the area possibly stemming from the regenerative convective clusters along the dryline and convective outflow.
-With strong wind shear and surface dew points reaching into the mid-upper 60s, several supercells and significant tornadoes were likely, along with large hail and damaging winds.
+With strong wind shear and surface dew points reaching into the 65-68 F range, several supercells and significant tornadoes were likely, along with large hail and damaging winds.